-For calculating median voter or median party figures, missing election programs have been estimated on the basis of available programs whenever a party obtained seats in parliament.
-Estimates were derived either by computing averages between two adjacent programs or by duplicating programmatic data.
+Missing election programmes were approximated on the basis of available programmes.
+Estimates were derived either by computing averages between two adjacent programmes or by duplicating programmatic data.

-4 Program taken from main party of electoral coalition
+4 Programme taken from main party of electoral coalition

-Especially in CEE countries, parties often compete as electoral coalitions in which blocs of parties receive joint votes and seats, but parties in the bloc still issue separate programs.
-When the electoral coalition is dominated by one strong party, the program of the main coalition party was used to measure positions of the 'electoral coalition' as a whole.
+In CEE countries parties often compete as electoral coalitions in which blocs of parties receive joint votes and seats even though parties in the bloc still issue separate programmes.
+When the electoral coalition is dominated by one strong party, the programme of the main coalition party was used to measure positions of the 'electoral coalition' as a whole.